readium/swift-toolkit/docs/Migration Guide.md

     pod 'ReadiumInternal', podspec: 'https://raw.githubusercontent.com/readium/swift-toolkit/2.5.0/Support/CocoaPods/ReadiumInternal.podspec'
     ```

+> [!CAUTION]
-:warning: It is not recommended to use any API from `ReadiumInternal` directly in your application.
+> It is not recommended to use any API from `ReadiumInternal` directly in your application.
 No compatibility guarantee is made between two versions.

 ### Migrating the HTTP server

+> [!IMPORTANT]
-:warning: Migrating to the new Preferences API (see below) is required for the user settings to work with the new HTTP server.
+> Migrating to the new Preferences API (see below) is required for the user settings to work with the new HTTP server.

 The Streamer's `PublicationServer` is now deprecated and you don't need to manage the HTTP server or register publications manually to it anymore.